david-wb/gaze-estimation/README.md

-## Gaze estimation with deep learning
+## Gaze Estimation Based on Deep Learning

 This project trains a deep learning model to detect eye region landmarks and predict the direction of gaze.
 It is implemented with pytorch.